Gledis-Memaj/SE_Project_Phase1_TeamC6/README.md

 ## Application Description:
 The Residential Management System consists of two main users: Administrator & Resident.
 -Administrators are able to manage the apartments and residents of different complexes, track payment developments for each tenant, post about necessary announcements.
--Residents are able to view their upcoming payment details and status and get notified about new updates.
+-Residents are able to view their upcoming payment details and status and get notified about new updates, as well as view handyman's contact information.

 # Roles and Tasks
 ## Team Leader: Gledis Memaj